I would like to purchase 2-3 amazon puffers Russell

 IUCN Red List: NE - Not Evaluated or not listed - There are no wild populations of this color morph.

-The Green Tiger Barb has a round shaped body with a high back, deep body and a pointed head.
-They are small fish reaching lengths of only up to about 2 3/4 inches (7 cm), but are generally a bit smaller in the aquarium.
+The Green Tiger Barb has a round, deep body with a high back and a pointed head.
+These small fish reach lengths of only up to about 2 3/4 inches (7 cm) in the wild but are generally a bit smaller in the aquarium.
 They have a lifespan of 6 to 7 years with proper care.

-The body is truly striking, being a deep fluorescent green or metallic blue-green.
+The body coloration is a truly striking, deep fluorescent green or metallic blue-green.
 The four very distinctive black stripes in the parent Tiger Barbs are missing.
 There is red on the outside of the dorsal fins as well as on the tail and ventral fins.
-When in spawning mode they have a bright red snout.
+When spawning, they have a bright red snout.

 Size of fish - inches: 2.8 inches (6.99 cm)